TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 Example use cases are:

-- If you need to record additional information from the request into the analytics, without enabling [detailed logging]({{<ref "tyk-oss-gateway/configuration#analytics_configenable_detailed_recording">}}).
-Detailed logging records the full request and response objects which consumes a lot of space.
+- You need to record additional information from the request into the analytics.
+When enabling [detailed logging]({{<ref "tyk-oss-gateway/configuration#analytics_configenable_detailed_recording">}}), Tyk Gateway records the full request and response objects which consumes a lot of space.
+Using this config will save you this space and only record this header.

 - You wish to track a group of API requests.
 For example: